Fordesham History, Family Crest & Coats of Arms

 More information is included under the topic Early Fordesham Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fordesham family to the New World and Oceana
+Migration of the Fordesham family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Fordesham name or one of its variants: Robert Fordham who settled in Massachusetts in 1635; Edward Fordham settled in Rappahannock Virginia in 1728; George Fordham settled in Pennsylvania in 1773.